vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 eqlead 4 3 4 4 4 2
 ```

 The [Dominator](https://codility.com/programmers/task/dominator/) should probably come before EquiLeader.
 Nothing interesting really, except tried not to loop over things explicitly and use pipes as much as possible.
-Still need to capture intermediate results with `$()` because I don't see any nice way of branching and merging the pipes althogh [this](http://unix.stackexchange.com/a/66419) might point in the right direction.
-Another surprise is that `uniq -c` does some idiotic padding on counter column therefore I am not sure how to `cut -f1` out of results and have to go with `read -r n _`.
+Still need to capture intermediate results with `$()` because I don't see any nice way of branching and merging the pipes althogh [this](http://unix.stackexchange.com/a/66419) probably points in the right direction.
+Another surprise is that `uniq -c` does some unexpected padding on counter column therefore I am not sure how to `cut -f1` out of results and have to go with `read -r n _`.
 By the way `read -r n` would capture complete lines

 ```bash
 function dominator {